robotlegs/robotlegs-framework/readme.md

 Note: In Flex we don't need to manually provide a "contextView" as the builder can determine this automatically.

+## Context Initialization

+When a ContextView is provided the Context is automatically initialized when the provided view lands on stage.
+Be sure to install the ContextView last, as it may trigger initialization.

+If a ContextView is not supplied then the Context must be manually initialized.

+    _context = new Context()
+        .install(MyCompanyBundle)
+        .configure(MyAppConfig, SomeOtherConfig)
+        .initialize();

+Note: This does not apply to Flex MXML configuration as the ContextView is automatically determined and initialization will be automatic.

 ## Application & Module Configuration

 A simple application configuration file might look something like this: